All About the MS Therapy Centre

-At that time, Hyperbaric Oxygen Therapy (HBOT) was the treatment being sought by people with MS. HBOT was not available on the NHS so funds were raised to provide it ourselves.
+At that time, Oxygen Therapy was the treatment being sought by people with MS. This was not available on the NHS so funds were raised to provide it ourselves.

 We now have over 1,000 members with approximately 350 attending each week.

 All therapies provided are free to people with MS, but we ask for a donation towards the running costs of the Centre.

 Please consider donating today – there are so many ways for you to help us raise the £1,000+ a day that we need to run the Centre.